We are very fortunate to be in the craft-friendly town of Asheville, NC. Here are some tips for out-of-towners coming in for chair caning classes.

 Anything off I-40 on the West side is more tangled in traffic but probably less expensive.

-Anything off I-240, and Tunnel Rd (Marriott Spring Hill Suites has free breakfast.) is easy access to the school.
+Anything off I-240, and Tunnel Rd is easy access to the school.

 Anything in South Asheville off I-26 you will deal with lots of traffic.
 There are a few hotels at Brevard Rd.
-Hwy 191 at the Asheville Outlets that are still pretty close and not quite amidst the traffic, but once you get to Fletcher or Arden in South Asheville, tons of traffic every day.
+Hwy 191 at the Asheville Outlets that are still pretty close, but once you get to Fletcher or Arden in South Asheville, tons of traffic every day.

 North of Asheville, the town of Weaverville is super charming and has a walkable main street.

 Downtown hotels are fun and often expensive.
 Hotels in general in Asheville are priced higher than most small towns.
-The Grove Park Inn is pricey but a fantastic experience (especially the spa!).
-They also have good chairs.
+The Grove Park Inn is pricey but a fantastic experience…they also have good chairs.